Managing differences in behavior

 The following types of hatches exist.
 The list should give you an impression of what is possible:

-: Controls treatment of …- Column options (sparse files, file streams,
+storage_options: Controls treatment of …- Column options (sparse files, file streams,

-) - Index options (
+ROWGUIDCOL) - Index options (

-PAD_INDEX, FILLFACTOR, SORT_IN_TEMPDB, IGNORE_DUP_KEY, STATISTICS_NORECOMPUTE, STATISTICS_INCREMENTAL, ALLOW_ROW_LOCKS, ALLOW_PAGE_LOCKS, OPTIMIZE_FOR_SEQUENTIAL_KEY, MAXDOP, DATA_COMPRESSION
+PAD_INDEX, FILLFACTOR, SORT_IN_TEMPDB, IGNORE_DUP_KEY, STATISTICS_NORECOMPUTE, STATISTICS_INCREMENTAL, ALLOW_ROW_LOCKS, ALLOW_PAGE_LOCKS, OPTIMIZE_FOR_SEQUENTIAL_KEY, MAXDOP, DATA_COMPRESSION)

 - Column options (sparse files, file streams,